abpframework/abp/docs/en/release-info/road-map.md

 * Theme builder for the LeptonX theme
 * Analyze user solutions to explore entities, domain services, application services, pages and other fundamental objects.
-* Add status bar to the built-in browser to easily see errors
 * Swagger authentication support for the built-in browser
 * Show related requests/events (traces) together in the solution runner panel
 * Integrate common tool dashboards into ABP Studio (such a Garana, Redis, RabbitMQ, Kibana, etc)